 with lean protein.

-ask for a dish made with tofu, beans, and/or vegetables.
-Request that your
+occasionally.
+You can also go meatless and ask for a dish made with tofu,

+or sautéed (with extra-virgin olive oil).
 And ask for sauces on the

 your beverages.
 For a

-nonalcoholic beverage, enjoy water, club soda or seltzer with lemon or lime,
+nonalcoholic beverage, enjoy water, club soda, or seltzer with lemon or lime,

-stabilize swings in blood sugar and prevent cravings.
-You can have a glass of red or white wine or
+blood sugar and prevent cravings.
+Enjoy a glass of red or white wine or

-extra-brut champagne, cava, or prosecco, or a light beer
+extra-brut champagne, cava, or prosecco, or a light beer.
+If you want a

 limit their intake to one alcoholic beverage a day, and men to one or two a

 - Enjoy dessert, in moderation.
 You can enjoy dessert during all Phases of the South Beach Diet.
-If you’re on Phase 1, wait to get home to enjoy a ricotta crème or another Phase 1-friendly dessert.
-However, if you’re on Phase 2 or 3, you can enjoy fruit and a little cheese or a more decadent restaurant dessert now and then.
-If you do splurge, simply employ the South Beach Diet “Three-Bite Rule:" Order the dessert that is tantalizing you—along with enough forks for your tablemates.
+If you’re on Phase 1, it's best to wait to get home from the restaurant to enjoy a ricotta crème or another Phase 1-friendly dessert.
+However, if you’re on Phase 2 or 3, you can enjoy fruit and a little cheese or a more decadent dessert now and then.
+If you do splurge, simply employ the South Beach Diet “Three-Bite Rule”: Order the dessert that is tantalizing you—along with enough forks for your tablemates.
 Then, savor a few bites and pass the plate to your fellow diners.